R Format#

-Ottr tests are constructed by creating a JSON-like object (a list
+Ottr tests are constructed by creating a JSON-like object (a list) that has a list of instances

 an error if the test fails, and no error if it passes.
 The list of test cases should be declared in